ianzapolsky/ianzapolsky.github.io/_posts/2019-06-03-bash-logging-traps.markdown

 trap '' PIPE
 ```

-This is not my preferred solution, as it has implications on how your script will behave with other Unix programs that a user can pipe together on the command line that are for impossible said user to know about without reading the source code of the script.
+This is not my preferred solution, as it has implications on how your script behaves with other Unix programs that a user might pipe together on the command line that are impossible for said user to know about without reading the source code of the script.
 However, for Bash scripts that are always run as their own standalone programs, say via a CRON job, this can be the simplest choice.

 The second and third options are similar.
-Instead of using `echo` to log from your script, we can define a function to handle logging, and then use some tricks to make our logging resilient to `SIGPIPE`.
+Instead of using `echo` to log from your script, we can define a function to handle logging, and then use some tricks to make the function resilient to `SIGPIPE`.

 ```
 log_safe1() {